xmars4/odoo-cicd-github-action/.build/README.md

 ## How to build and publish customized Odoo image on Docker hub

-1. Clone this repo
+1. Create a new repository using this repository as a template

-2. Update required libs to [requirements.txt](requirements.txt) and [entrypoint.sh](entrypoint.sh) files before build the image
+1. Update required libs to [requirements.txt](requirements.txt) and [Dockerfile](Dockerfile) files before build the image

-3. Build and push image to docker registry
+1. Build and push image to docker registry

     ```shell
     # replace <github username> and <repository name> with correct values